mc-cip/spec/implementing_installation.md

 Launchers can then use the file with the `versionJson` relation and automatically install libraries from URLs specified in the JSON file.

+## Implementing `classpathLibrary`

+This is a library that needs to be on the Minecraft classpath.
+Launchers can choose to place the file marked with `primary` anywhere.
+An optional `versionJson` field describes how the classpath would be specified in a version JSON file.

 ## Implementing `runInstaller`

 This is a very vague method and there's no correct way to implement it.
 Launchers can run the file marked with the platform's current installer, `installer-(win, macos, or linux)`, or `generic-installer` if a platform-native one is not specified.